 Before you create XVM logical volumes on a disk, you must label the disk as an XVM disk.
-In order to label a disk as an XVM disk, the disk must formatted.
+The XVM Volume Manager controls the partitioning of an XVM disk.
+Partitions are not used to define the storage available for XVM slices, as they are for XLV logical volumes; labeling a disk as an XVM disk removes the 16-piece partition limit of an IRIX filesystem.

-- Under IRIX, if your disk has not been initialized during factory set-up, use the fx(1M) command to initialize the disk as an SGI disk. - For information on formatting a disk as an SGI disk under Linux, see "Preparing to Configure XVM Volumes under Linux" on page 141.
+Note: Before you can label a disk as an XVM disk, it must be formatted as an SGI disk.
+Under IRIX, if your disk has not been initialized during factory set-up, use the fx(1M) command to initialize the disk.Under Linux, use the fdisk command to format the disk as an SGI disk.